wlwanpan/minecraft-wrapper/README.md

 If you are interested in learning the basic inner working of the wrapper, you can check out my [Medium article](https://levelup.gitconnected.com/lets-build-a-minecraft-server-wrapper-in-go-122c087e0023) for more details.

-## Commands
+## Commands :construction:

-All the folllowing commands/APIs are from the official [list of commands](https://minecraft.gamepedia.com/Commands#List_and_summary_of_commands) unless otherwise specified.
+All the following methods/commands are from the official [list of commands](https://minecraft.gamepedia.com/Commands#List_and_summary_of_commands) unless otherwise specified.

 - [ ] [Attributes](https://minecraft.gamepedia.com/Commands/attribute)
 - [ ] [Advancement](https://minecraft.gamepedia.com/Commands/advancement)